 It’s that time of year again: back-to-school is here and with it come all the stresses of the end of summer.
 No more sleeping in during the week, no more long summer days, no more carefree evenings with friends.
 The summer evenings have come to an end and it’s time to return to the scheduled days of the school year.

-Returning to school also comes with a wide range of triggers for those in eating disorder recovery.
+also comes with a wide range of triggers for those in eating disorder recovery.
 Individuals living in active recovery have a unique set of challenges that come with going back to school.
 Navigating these situations can be difficult but there are things you can do to prepare yourself.

 Walking through the doors on your first day of school may make you nervous but you can do it.
 When you’re ready for the things that come with going back to school, you can head into the year ready to go.
 The following situations can feel triggering for some people in eating disorder recovery but going into the year positive and prepared will make a huge difference!

 Shopping for School Clothes